delassus/Navigation/Report.md

 The input layer has 37 nodes corresponding to the velocity, the first hidden layer has 40 and the second 40 nodes.
 The output layer has four nodes one for each action.
 Optimizing the number of nodes in the network leads to faster learning and better generalization.
-By setting the number of hidden layers to two and using dichotomy node sampling, I eventually found that 40 hidden nodes on two hidden layers gave better results than a larger network.
+By setting the number of hidden layers to two and using dichotomy node sampling, I eventually found that 40 hidden nodes on two hidden layers give better results than a larger network.

 ### Training:
 The training runs for 2000 episodes with 1000-time steps per episode using an epsilon-greedy policy.
 When the average of the 100 most recent scores reaches 13 the problem is considered solved and the algorithm stops.